David-OConnor/dynamics/README.md

     let param_set = FfParamSet::new(&param_paths);
 ```

 An overview of configuration parameters.
+You may wish to (Rust) use a baseline of the `Default` implementation,
+then override specific fields you wish to change.
 ```rust
 let cfg = MdConfig {
     // Defaults to Langevin middle.